 The hardware selection on this Les Paul was exactly as we expected.
 A tune-o-matic bridge with stop bar tailpiece, 4 top hat knobs, and a 3-way selector switch with poker chip surround on the upper bass side bout.
 The tuners weren’t Epiphone Deluxe or Grover, but they performed well.
 Overall tuning stability was rock solid, too.

 Verdict: The Epiphone Les Paul Studio E1 was a favorite amongst the KGR staff during this roundup, and was the obvious pick for our Editor’s Choice.
 It delivers all the Les Paul looks, feel, and tones, while still leaving enough in your budget to buy a strap and some picks.

 - Old style Epiphone headstock

 It was fitted with the standard Squier C profile maple neck.
-It had a nice medium feel, which should appeal well to a broad range of players, and the smooth, satin finish kept it playing fast without any sticky feeling.
+It had a nice medium feel, which should appeal to a broad range of players, and the smooth, satin finish kept it playing fast without any sticky feeling.

 Verdict: This Squier Bullet Mustang is a great value choice.
-It offers excellent playability and comfort, a good range of tones to suit most genres, and it really looks fantastic.
+It offers excellent playability and comfort, a good range of tones to suit most genres, and it looks really fantastic.
 The available color options should mean that there’s something for everybody, too.

 - Quiet humbucking pickups